A single mother fights poverty. She believes she can win.

 Sara has worked her entire life to overcome the name Barefield.
 To be a Barefield in the rural Virginia county where she grew up means that you are the poorest of the poor, that you are shiftless and untrustworthy, lazy and stupid.
 Sara has succeeded in proving that she is none of those things.
 At the age of forty she has a nice apartment and a good job as a school secretary.

-Tully Rutland, a Vietnam War veteran who is the father of her baby and the only man Sara has ever loved, dies before she tells him that she’s pregnant.
+When she discovers that she’s pregnant, Sara is thrilled.
+She wants this baby more than she has ever wanted anything.
+But Tully Rutland, the father of her baby and the only man Sara has ever loved, dies before she tells him that she’s pregnant.
 The Rutlands have never approved of Sara.
 She feels that her only choice is to move away so she can make a new life for herself and her baby.

 Sara has practically no savings and no one to support her.
 She knows she will have to go on welfare, but she escaped poverty once and believes she can do it again.
 But the poverty Sara plunges into after she gives birth is beyond anything she had expected.
 She never imagined she’d be facing eviction and the possibility of living on the street.